 Televisions TVs may not go in the trash.
 They may be recycled with the State of Vermont’s electronics recycling program.
 Click here.

 Textiles Before you pitch your unwanted clothing and bedroom linens consider having a neighborhood yard sale or a clothing swap party with friends.
-Scroll to page 8 of the Green Guide for an updated list of local thrift and consignment shops.
 If your clothing is torn or stained offer them as rags to your local mechanic.
-As a last resort, put your clothing in a yellow Planet Aid box, found throughout the Upper Valley.
+As a last resort, put your clothing in a yellow Planet Aid box, found throughout the District.
 Thermometers and Thermostats Thermometers containing silver liquid, and many older thermostats (round in shape or non-digital), contain mercury.
 Pleasetake them to a hazardous waste collection.
 We can offer you one free replacement digital fever thermometer per household when you bring in your old one(s).
 Also see “Mercury-Containing Devices” for more details on mercury.

 Toner Cartridges Ink jet and laser printer cartridges, and typewriter cartridges and ribbons, can be re-filled and reused.
 However, they cannot be recycled with regular plastics, even if there is a recycling number on the cartridge.
 Ink jet cartridge recyclers often give revenues to charitable organizations to encourage recycling.
 Here are some places to recycle: